skienzmatishun/rippreport/content/p/green-acres-on-acid/index.md

 ---
-title: "GREEN ACRES ON ACID"
+title: GREEN ACRES ON ACID
 date: 2016-12-16
-thumbnail: "img/green-acres-on-acid.jpg"
+thumbnail: img/green-acres-on-acid.jpg
 categories:
 - freaky-friday
 tags:
 - ethics-commission
 - pittman
 - steve-russo
 authors:
 - ripp-report
+alttags: "Movie poster for Green Acres, illustrating a lack of accountability in Baldwin County politics despite past convictions"
 ---
 - In Baldwin County, the incentive to run for office and become a public servant is that there is no accountability and “conflict of interest” is just a pesky term.
 Many of our elected officials are in office for personal gain and use their positions to support like minded politicians.

 The last time Baldwin County saw a conviction was Mayor Steve Russo in 2006.